Politicisation: European studies (European Union)

 In post-functionalist theory, the politicisation of the EU is seen as a threat to integration because it constrains executive decision makers in member states due to domestic partisanship, fear of referendum defeat and the electoral repercussions of European policies, ultimately preventing political compromise on the European level.

 The EU has experienced politicisation over time however it has been at an increased rate since the early 2000's due to the series of crises.
 At a national level within its member states, a rise in populism has contributed to volatile party politics and the election of anti-EU representatives.
 Due to the EU's increasing involvement and influence in controversial policy issues as it strives for further integration, there is a rise in the contestational nature of interactions between EU agents.
 After dissatisfaction with governance, rising populist challengers have grown the cleavages in electoral divides.

 Politicisation of science

 COVID-19 pandemic

 During the COVID-19 pandemic, the politicisation of investigations into the origin of COVID-19 led to geopolitical tension between the United States and China, the growth of anti-Asian rhetoric and the bullying of scientists.
 Some scientists said that politicisation could obstruct global efforts to suppress the virus and prepare for future pandemics.
-Political scientists Giuliano Bobba and Nicolas Hubé have argued that the pandemic strengthened populist politicians by providing an opportunity for them to promote policies such as tighter border controls, anti-elitism and restriction of public freedoms.
+Political scientists Giuliano Bobba and Nicolas Hubé have argued that the pandemic has strengthened populist politicians by providing an opportunity for them to promote policies such as tighter border controls, anti-elitism and restriction of public freedoms.